duckmath/duckmath.github.io/CONTRIBUTING.md

 - If you encounter any issues or have suggestions for improvements, please open an issue on the repository.
 - Provide as much detail as possible to help us understand and address the problem.

-## Contact

-If you have any questions or need further assistance, feel free to reach out to maddox05 at [maddox05](https://github.com/maddox05/).

 We appreciate your contributions and look forward to making our unblocked games website even better together!